tuancamtbtx/beyond-leet-code-practice/hacker-rank/medium/Longest_Increasing_Subsequence/README.md

 For example, s = [1, 2, 2, 3, 1, 6].
 Two strictly increasing subsequences are (1,2), (1, 2, 3).
 The longest increasing subsequence has a length of 4: LIS = [1,2,3,6].

+Function Description

+Complete the function findLIS in the editor below.

+findLIS has the following parameter(s):

+    int s[n]:  an array of integers

+Returns:

+    int: the length of the longest strictly increasing subsequence in the array